dwiepert/naip-w2v2/README.md

 We also include the option to use a different hidden state output as the input to the classification head.
 This can be specified with `--layer` and must be an integer between 0 and `model.n_states` (or -1 to get the final layer).
 This works in the `W2V2ForSpeechClassification` class by getting a list of hidden states and indexing using the `layer` parameter.

-Additionally, we have data augmentation transforms available for finetuning, such as time shift, speed tuning, adding noise, pitch shift, gain, stretching audio, and audio mixup.
+Additionally, there are data augmentation transforms available for finetuning, such as time shift, speed tuning, adding noise, pitch shift, gain, stretching audio, and audio mixup.

 Finally, we added functionality to train an additional parameter to learn weights for the contribution of each hidden state to classification.
 The weights can be accessed with `model.weightsum`.
 This mode is triggered by setting `--weighted` to True.
 If initializing a model outside of the run function, it is still triggered with an argument called `weighted`.